Elijah Benton

-Elijah Benton (born September 5, 1996) is an American football safety who is a free agent.
+Elijah Benton (born September 5, 1996) is an American football safety.
 He played college football at Liberty.

 College career

 Benton played college football at Liberty University.

 Professional career

 Cleveland Browns

 Benton signed with the Cleveland Browns as an undrafted free agent on May 5, 2020.
 He was waived by the Browns on September 5, 2020, and signed to their practice squad the next day.
 Benton was elevated to the active roster on October 17 for the team's week 6 game against the Pittsburgh Steelers, and reverted to the practice squad after the game.
 He was placed on the practice squad/COVID-19 list by the team on December 22, 2020, and restored to the practice squad on January 6, 2021.

 Benton was signed to a reserve/futures contract by the Browns on January 18, 2021.
 Benton was waived by the Browns on August 31, 2021.

 New England Patriots

 On October 6, 2021, Benton was signed to the New England Patriots practice squad.
 He was released on October 26, 2021.